Session 2.1: Get Claude on your laptop, plan for the office

 cd ~/ai-training

-The directory name is up to you — ai-training matches the rest of this curriculum, but if you prefer something else (claude-master, briefings, anything), use it.
-Whatever you pick, be consistent: cd into it before every claude session.
+The directory name is up to you — ai-training matches the rest of this curriculum, but if you prefer something else (briefings, workbench, anything), use it.
+Whatever you pick, be consistent: cd into it before every session.

 Optional alias.
 If you’d rather skip the cd step every time, add a one-word shortcut to your shell.
 Name it whatever you want — goclaude, briefings, work, anything you’ll remember: